kilfour/QuickFuzzr/APIReference/D_Configuration/Methods/ConfigrAsOneOfT.md

 //     Person { Name: "avpkdc", Age: 70 }
 // ]
 ```

-- **Exceptions:**
+**Exceptions:**
 - `EmptyDerivedTypesException`: When no types are provided.
 - `DuplicateDerivedTypesException`: When the list of derived types contains duplicates.
+  - `DuplicateDerivedTypesException`: When the list of derived types contains duplicates.
 - `DerivedTypeNotAssignableException`: If any listed type is not a valid subclass of `BaseType`.
 - `DerivedTypeIsNullException`: If any listed type is `null`.
-  - `InstantiationException`: When one or more derived types cannot be instantiated.
+- `DerivedTypeIsAbstractException`: When one or more derived types cannot be instantiated.